 How to Avoid Common Errors When Advocating with Data

-The recent recommendation by President Trump to eliminate the National Endowment for Arts (NEA) has greatly focused the minds of arts advocates across the country.
-While state arts agencies have periodically been threatened with elimination –– and even eliminated –– a presidential budget proposal has never before called for the elimination of the NEA.
+The recent recommendation by President Trump to eliminate the National Endowment for Arts (NEA) has greatly focused arts advocates across the country.
+Though there have been threats to state arts agencies, there has never been a call to eliminate the NEA.
 In the past, such proposals have called only for budget reductions at the agency.

 There is a tomorrow and you will need to advocate then too!

 Using data without ensuring that it is accurate and up to date may help an arts advocate in the fury of the day’s fight, but use of such data can plant the seeds of distrust that will bloom tomorrow.
 Imagine presenting an elected official with data that the official accepts and puts to active use.
 Then imagine that elected official finding out that the data were mischaracterized, poorly collected, or are used to make unsupported summative claims.
 That official is not likely to seek you out next time because your poor data made that elected official less credible.

 Is there a nexus?

 Today, much data is available; however, advocates must use even good data correctly.
 For example, if an advocate cites the $704-billion size of the creative sector, as reported by the NEA/Bureau of Economic Analysis study, the advocate may mislead.
 While the country’s creative economy may have had a total value of more than $700 billion, the NEA did not generate or stimulate that entire amount.
 Substantial industries noted in the report such as broadcasting, motion picture, and advertising– while surely creative in nature–have nearly no nexus with NEA funding or policy influencing.
 In fact, the NEA has a very small impact on these industries.